pierrepeterlongo/back_to_sequences/paper/paper.md

 In this context, we propose `back_to_sequences`, a tool specifically dedicated to extracting from $\mathcal{S}$, a set of sequences (e.g. reads), those that contain some of the $k$-mers from a set $\mathcal{K}$ given as input.
-The occurrences of $k$-mers in each sequence of the queried set $\mathcal{S}$ can also be output.
+The occurrence positions of $k$-mers in each sequence of the queried set $\mathcal{S}$ can also be output.

 # Possible Alternatives